Platform Technology Partners Sells 398 Shares of Bristol-Myers Squibb (NYSE:BMY)

-Platform Technology Partners decreased its holdings in Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 1.5% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 25,755 shares of the biopharmaceutical company’s stock after selling 398 shares during the quarter.
-Bristol-Myers Squibb makes up 0.9% of Platform Technology Partners’ investment portfolio, making the stock its 22nd biggest holding.
-Platform Technology Partners’ holdings in Bristol-Myers Squibb were worth $1,881,000 as of its most recent SEC filing.
+Platform Technology Partners reduced its stake in Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 1.5% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 25,755 shares of the biopharmaceutical company’s stock after selling 398 shares during the period.
+Bristol-Myers Squibb accounts for 0.9% of Platform Technology Partners’ holdings, making the stock its 22nd biggest holding.
+Platform Technology Partners’ holdings in Bristol-Myers Squibb were worth $1,881,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors also recently modified their holdings of the business.
-RTD Financial Advisors Inc. grew its stake in shares of Bristol-Myers Squibb by 19.1% in the first quarter.
-RTD Financial Advisors Inc. now owns 174,932 shares of the biopharmaceutical company’s stock worth $12,775,000 after purchasing an additional 28,051 shares during the last quarter.
-FDx Advisors Inc. lifted its holdings in Bristol-Myers Squibb by 27.7% in the first quarter.
-FDx Advisors Inc. now owns 22,861 shares of the biopharmaceutical company’s stock valued at $1,670,000 after buying an additional 4,958 shares during the period.
-KLCM Advisors Inc. lifted its holdings in Bristol-Myers Squibb by 4.2% in the first quarter.
-KLCM Advisors Inc. now owns 341,298 shares of the biopharmaceutical company’s stock valued at $24,925,000 after buying an additional 13,807 shares during the period.
-Fort Pitt Capital Group LLC lifted its holdings in Bristol-Myers Squibb by 19.9% in the first quarter.
-Fort Pitt Capital Group LLC now owns 758,627 shares of the biopharmaceutical company’s stock valued at $55,403,000 after buying an additional 125,900 shares during the period.
-Finally, Ifrah Financial Services Inc. lifted its holdings in Bristol-Myers Squibb by 17.0% in the first quarter.
-Ifrah Financial Services Inc. now owns 12,975 shares of the biopharmaceutical company’s stock valued at $948,000 after buying an additional 1,882 shares during the period.
-Institutional investors own 73.07% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of BMY.
+Mizuho Securities Co.
+Ltd. grew its holdings in shares of Bristol-Myers Squibb by 239.0% during the first quarter.
+Mizuho Securities Co.
+Ltd. now owns 339 shares of the biopharmaceutical company’s stock valued at $25,000 after buying an additional 239 shares during the last quarter.
+Nauset Wealth Management.
+LLC acquired a new position in shares of Bristol-Myers Squibb during the first quarter valued at about $27,000.
+Conrad Siegel Investment Advisors Inc. acquired a new position in shares of Bristol-Myers Squibb during the first quarter valued at about $28,000.
+Steward Financial Group LLC acquired a new position in shares of Bristol-Myers Squibb during the fourth quarter valued at about $29,000.
+Finally, Horan Securities Inc. acquired a new position in shares of Bristol-Myers Squibb during the fourth quarter valued at about $29,000.
+73.07% of the stock is owned by institutional investors.

 Bristol-Myers Squibb Dividend Announcement

 The company also recently declared a quarterly dividend, which will be paid on Monday, August 1st.
-Shareholders of record on Friday, July 1st will be given a $0.54 dividend.
+Shareholders of record on Friday, July 1st will be given a dividend of $0.54 per share.
 The ex-dividend date is Thursday, June 30th.
-This represents a $2.16 dividend on an annualized basis and a dividend yield of 2.96%.
+This represents a $2.16 annualized dividend and a yield of 2.96%.
 Bristol-Myers Squibb’s payout ratio is currently 76.60%.

-In other news, EVP Sandra Leung sold 65,000 shares of the business’s stock in a transaction on Monday, June 6th.
-The shares were sold at an average price of $74.89, for a total value of $4,867,850.00.
-Following the transaction, the executive vice president now owns 308,627 shares of the company’s stock, valued at $23,113,076.03.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In other news, CEO Giovanni Caforio sold 30,000 shares of the company’s stock in a transaction dated Monday, June 13th.
+In related news, CEO Giovanni Caforio sold 30,000 shares of the stock in a transaction dated Monday, June 13th.
 The shares were sold at an average price of $74.04, for a total value of $2,221,200.00.
-Following the transaction, the chief executive officer now directly owns 551,104 shares in the company, valued at $40,803,740.16.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, EVP Sandra Leung sold 65,000 shares of the stock in a transaction dated Monday, June 6th.
+Following the completion of the transaction, the chief executive officer now directly owns 551,104 shares in the company, valued at approximately $40,803,740.16.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other news, CEO Giovanni Caforio sold 30,000 shares of the firm’s stock in a transaction dated Monday, June 13th.
+The shares were sold at an average price of $74.04, for a total transaction of $2,221,200.00.
+Following the sale, the chief executive officer now owns 551,104 shares of the company’s stock, valued at approximately $40,803,740.16.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Sandra Leung sold 65,000 shares of the firm’s stock in a transaction that occurred on Monday, June 6th.
 The stock was sold at an average price of $74.89, for a total transaction of $4,867,850.00.
-Following the transaction, the executive vice president now owns 308,627 shares in the company, valued at $23,113,076.03.
+Following the completion of the transaction, the executive vice president now directly owns 308,627 shares in the company, valued at approximately $23,113,076.03.
 The disclosure for this sale can be found here.
-Insiders own 0.09% of the company’s stock.
+Company insiders own 0.09% of the company’s stock.

 Bristol-Myers Squibb Company discovers, develops, licenses, manufactures, and markets biopharmaceutical products worldwide.
 It offers products for hematology, oncology, cardiovascular, immunology, fibrotic, neuroscience, and covid-19 diseases.
 The company's products include Revlimid, an oral immunomodulatory drug for the treatment of multiple myeloma; Eliquis, an oral inhibitor for reduction in risk of stroke/systemic embolism in NVAF, and for the treatment of DVT/PE; Opdivo for anti-cancer indications; Pomalyst/Imnovid indicated for patients with multiple myeloma; and Orencia for adult patients with active RA and psoriatic arthritis.